panther-labs/pypanther/CONTRIBUTING.md

-# Contributing to `pypanther-starter-kit`
+# Contributing to `pypanther`

-Thank you for your interest in contributing to the `pypanther-starter-kit`!
+Thank you for your interest in contributing to the `pypanther`!
 We appreciate all types of contributions, including default configurations, feature requests, and bug reports.

 The purpose of this repository is to help Panther users bootstrap their new `pypanther` repository for v2 rule management, including custom rules, overrides, helper functions, and more.